dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Relay server MUST not receive the Secret with the MailboxIdentifier at any time.
 This guaranties privacy of the payload information.

+The entire content of Provisioning Information is encrypted by Sender or Receiver device.
+Therefore, it is not visible to Relay Server.

+At no time Relay server shall store or track the identities of both Sender and Receiver devices.

+Relay server shall be trusted by both Sender and Receiver devices, but the content of the mailbox shall be only visible to devices having Secret.

 # IANA Considerations